This page really belongs to

 sudo apt-get install -y libprotobuf-c-dev protobuf-c-compiler \ libcurl4-openssl-dev # For Ubuntu 18.04 sudo apt-get install -y python3-protobuf # For Ubuntu 16.04 sudo apt install -y python3-pip sudo /usr/bin/pip3 install protobuf

-2. Install the Linux kernel patched with FSGSBASE¶
+2a.
+Install the Linux kernel patched with FSGSBASE¶

 FSGSBASE is a feature in recent processors which allows direct access to the FS and GS segment base addresses.
 For more information about FSGSBASE and its benefits, see this discussion.
+FSGSBASE patchset was merged in 5.9.
+For older kernels it is available as separate patches.

 Setup a build environment for kernel development following the instructions in the Ubuntu wiki.
 Clone Linux version 5.4 via: